IBM/gguf/README.md

 ###### RAG LoRA support**

-- LoRA support is currently in planned for future work.
+- LoRA support is currently in plan (no date).

 ---